Use any of these functions to quickly clean columns in your data set. Use clean()

 :

-will keep middle spaces at default.
+will keep middle spaces by default.
 See Examples.

 clean_percentage()